Showing all 5 results

 What Is an LED Emergency Driver?

 An LED emergency driver is a battery-powered backup system that maintains lighting during power outages.
 When installed inside or adjacent to a fixture, it automatically switches to battery power whenever the main electrical supply is interrupted.
-Based on our 17 years in commercial lighting, these units have become essential for maintaining safety and code compliance across various building types.
+Based on our 15+ years in commercial lighting, these units have become essential for maintaining safety and code compliance across various building types when properly specified.

 When Does It Make Sense to Use an LED Emergency Driver?

 Emergency drivers prove invaluable in commercial buildings, warehouses, offices, and retail spaces where occupant safety is paramount.
 During power failures, they illuminate critical areas like exit routes, stairwells, and work zones to prevent accidents and enable safe evacuation.
-Most jurisdictions mandate emergency lighting in commercial buildings, making these drivers both a safety necessity and legal requirement.
-We typically recommend them for any space where people regularly work or gather.
+Most jurisdictions mandate emergency lighting in commercial buildings, making these drivers both a safety necessity and a legal requirement when properly specified.
+We typically recommend them for any space where people regularly work or gather, subject to local code requirements.

-Is a LED Emergency Driver and a LED Emergency Backup the Same Thing?
+Is an LED Emergency Driver and an LED Emergency Backup the Same Thing?

 Yes, these terms are interchangeable in the lighting industry.
 Both refer to the same battery backup technology that keeps LED fixtures operational during power interruptions.